FiddlersCode/exchange_rate/README.md

 From `root folder`:
 (NB the complete suite and integration tests will kick off a file download, so only run if you have an internet connection)
 - Complete test suite: `rspec`
-- Unit tests: `rspec/spec/unit`
+- Unit tests: `rspec spec/unit`
-- Integration tests: `rspec/spec/integration`
+- Integration tests: `rspec spec/integration`

 ## Cron jobs
-Cron jobs were written using [wheneverize](https://github.com/javan/whenever) gem.
+Cron jobs were written using the [whenever](https://github.com/javan/whenever) gem.

 To run the cron, open 'lib/config/schedule.rb' and replace with 'root' variable with the your own path to the 'exchange_root' directory.
 Run `whenever --update-crontab`